2022–2026 electoral district map

 Features of the district

-The district of Morphett covers an area to the south-west of Adelaide City between Gulf St Vincent on the west and Marion Road in the east.
+The district of Morphett covers an area to the south-west of the city of Adelaide.
 It includes the seaside suburbs of Glenelg and the Morphettville Racecourse.

-Morphett includes the suburbs of Camden Park, Glenelg, Glenelg East, Glenelg South, Glengowrie, Morphettville, Novar Gardens, Park Holme and Plympton Park, and also parts of the suburbs of Plympton and Somerton Park.
+Morphett includes the suburbs of Camden Park, Glenelg, Glenelg East, Glenelg North, Glenelg South, Glengowrie, Morphettville, Novar Gardens, Park Holme, and part of the suburb Somerton Park.

 The district was created at the 1976 boundary redistribution and first represented in 1977.